11 DIY Carpet Cleaners You Already Have in Your Kitchen

 For pet urine and other hard stains, you can use club soda as an additive to lift them from your carpet fibers.
 Club soda is also great for removing spilled coffee and tea from carpets.
 Simply blot the stain to remove the excess liquid, then pour the club soda over the stain and continue to blot.
 Once this is complete, add diluted carpet cleaner to the stain to lift the rest.

 To lift blood from a carpet you can use equal parts of meat tenderizer and water.
 Use this solution to create a paste and apply it to the stain.
 Allow it to sit for 30 minutes before sponging off with cold water.

 If you have a mystery stain that you are not exactly sure what it is, you can use hydrogen peroxide and cream of tartar to remove most stains.
-To remove the stain, you can just mix a teaspoon of 3 percent hydrogen peroxide with a little cream of tartar or slightly dab a small amount of non-gel tooth paste into the stain.
-Use a soft cleaning cloth to rub the paste into the stain, then rinse and he stain should be gone.
+To remove the stain, you can just mix a teaspoon of 3 percent hydrogen peroxide with a little cream of tartar or lightly dab a small amount of non-gel toothpaste into the stain.
+Use a soft cleaning cloth to rub the paste into the stain, then rinse and the stain should be gone.

 Dampen the stained area then gently rub in borax to help lift the stain from the affected area.
 Let the stained area dry completely then vacuum, or blot with a solution of vinegar and soapy water.
-Always remember to try any homemade solution on a unnoticeable corner of the carpet incase it may cause bleaching or discoloration.
+Always remember to try any homemade solution on an unnoticeable corner of the carpet in case it may cause bleaching or discoloration.